Jeux sans frontières: Revival attempts

 In 2006, the EBU announced plans to relaunch the series in summer 2007, in collaboration with Mistral Production and Upside Television.
 Belgium, Croatia, Spain, Greece, Netherlands, Portugal, Slovenia and Italy were thought to be participating countries.
 However, due to financial setbacks, the plans were put on hold—originally for twelve months, but later they were abandoned altogether.

 In December 2016, the EBU in strategic planning for 2017–2020 included a new format based on the show, called Eurovision Super Games, a new attempt to revisit the TV programme last aired in 1999.
 Twelve countries had joined and were involved in the project, a competition between eight countries each represented by four athletes playing a series of mental and physical challenges.
 The audiences at home would have the possibility to elect the two athletes of their country to participate in the proposed challenge.
 However, due to the lack of financial guarantees, the EBU announced in June 2017 that it would not be created.

 A revival of the show was confirmed on 18 June 2019 at the annual France Télévisions press conference, to be produced by Nagui and broadcast on France 2.
 This revival would later be cancelled in favor of that of Intervilles, announced at the turn of the 2020s.
 Nagui finally announced in October 2023 that the show was no longer a priority, given the cost of living and the financial difficulties of different cities.
-However, the revival of the show is still a possibility in the future.
+However, the revival of the show is still a possibility in the future, with Intervilles eventually being revived in 2025.

 Eurogames

 In 2019, the EBU lost the rights of the format and was franchised by Mediaset for a season retitled Eurogames filmed at Cinecittà World in Rome.
-The show was devoted to lighted matches between teams from Italy, Spain, Germany, and Greece alongside newcomers Poland, and Russia.
+The show was devoted to light-hearted matches between teams from Italy, Spain, Germany, and Greece alongside newcomers Poland, and Russia.
 The Italian version aired on Canale 5 from 19 September 2019 to 24 October 2019, with Ilary Blasi and Alvin as hosts.
 In Spain, six episodes premiered on the streaming service Mitele Plus on 3 January 2020, with Lara Álvarez and Joaquín Prat as hosts, and were later aired on Telecinco.
 In Greece it was aired on Skai TV and in Cyprus on Sigma TV.